Four Books, Seven Years and One Tireless Message for B2B Marketing

 When I can see a common thread over a period of years, it gives me goose bumps

 Every book has something to offer and helps me to learn how people develop when planning to sell products or services.
-I especially love to read about their problems, how they managed to get by and finally what the outcome was that compelled them to write a book about the subject in the first place.
+I especially love to read about their problems, how they managed to get by and finally what the outcome was that compelled them to write a book about the subject.

 Waiting for your Cat to Bark